nathanmarz/storm/docs/Eventlogging.md

 ## Enabling event logging

+Note: Event logging needs to be enabled first by setting the storm config "topology.eventlogger.executors" to a non zero value.
+Please see the [Configuration](#config) section for more details.

-Event logging can be enabled by clicking the "Debug" button under the topology actions in the topology view.
+Events can be logged by clicking the "Debug" button under the topology actions in the topology view.
 This logs the tuples from all the spouts and bolts in a topology at the specified sampling percentage.

 <div align="center">